List of The Mandalorian characters: Carson Teva

-Carson Teva is a captain in the New Republic's Starfighter Corps who originated from Alderaan.
-He first appeared in "Chapter 10: The Passenger" where he and Trapper Wolf follow the Razor Crest wanting a ping from it upon entering an area of space that is under the New Republic's jurisdiction and wanting to ask about the New Republic Correctional Transport incident which led to the Mandalorian flying to Maldo Kreis.
-Teva and Wolf catch up to the Mandalorian where they slew some ice spiders.
+Carson Teva is a law enforcement captain within the Adelphi Rangers of the New Republic's Starfighter Corps who originated from Alderaan.
+He first appeared in "Chapter 10: The Passenger", where he and Trapper Wolf follow the Razor Crest wanting a ping from it upon entering an area of space that is under the New Republic's jurisdiction and wanting to ask about the New Republic Correctional Transport incident, which led to the Mandalorian flying to Maldo Kreis.
+Teva and Wolf catch up to the Mandalorian, where they slew some ice spiders.
 After noting that he was sighted with some criminals during a breakout and that he left the same criminals in a cell, they were able to overlook it.
 Before leaving, Carson advises that the Mandalorian gets his transponder fixed by the next time they run into each other.

 In "Chapter 12: The Siege", Carson Teva and one of his fellow New Republic Starfighter Corps members visited Nevarro where he asked Greef Karga about the destruction of an Imperial base there.
-After Karga confirmed some information, Teva later spoke to Cara Dune where he states that the New Republic is not sure what is happening in the Outer Rim and they won't be able to get to the bottom of it without local support.
-It is also revealed that they suffered mutual losses of people they knew the day when Alderaan was destroyed.
+After Karga confirmed some information, Teva later spoke to Cara Dune, where he states that the New Republic is not sure what is happening in the Outer Rim and they won't be able to get to the bottom of it without local support.
+It is also revealed that they suffered mutual losses of people they knew the day Alderaan was destroyed.

+In season three, Carson Teva received a distress signal from Greef Karga and had a brief discussion with Garazeb Orrelios.
+As he was unable to get Colonel Tuttle to send aid to Nevarro, Teva traced R5-D4's signal to where the Armorer's Mandalorian group was and enlists Djarin for help, which led to the Mandalorians aiding in the fight against Gorian Shard.
+He would later find the prison transport containing Moff Gideon adrift as Gideon's body was nowhere to be found.
+Djarin later visited Teva at the bar that he frequents.
+He offers to do contract work for him when it comes to rounding up the remnants of the Galactic Empire.
+Teva reluctantly agrees.
+When Grogu sees the head of a droid similar to IG-11 as one of the trophies, Djarin was able to get Teva to procure some parts that were used to rebuild IG-11.

 Carson Teva is portrayed by Paul Sun-Hyung Lee.